oracle35/TC3004B.Oracle/README.md

 ### Frontend

+> A current new frontend version is being worked on, currently in the folder `/frontend-v2`.

 The frontend is simply a wrapper to do requests to the backend, it just makes requests to the `todolist/` endpoint.
 It is extensively documented in `./FRONTEND.md`.